Koh Tao Packing Checklist

 Once you arrive on Koh Tao, you’ll need to pick up these popular island must-haves:

 - A Thai Sim card – the most reliable phone service provider for Koh Tao is the AIS network.
 AIS has a store in central Sairee and offers a range of deals on daily, weekly, and monthly packages.

-- A map of the island – There are many island maps available free of charge at travel agencies, tourist information points, and on the stands outside 7-Eleven stores.
+- A map of the island – There are many island maps available free of charge.
+Look for them at travel agencies, tourist information points, and on the stands outside 7-Eleven stores.

 - A dry dock/waterproof pouch for your phone so you can capture some pictures of the marine life you see when you are swimming and snorkeling around the colourful tropical reefs of Koh Tao.